shreyas-girjapure/manifest-extension/README.md

 - Ensure the `sf` CLI is installed and available on your PATH (or configure your environment so VS Code can see it).
 If `spawn sf ENOENT` appears, `sf` is not found by the editor process.
 - Temporary manifests are written to the workspace by default; check the extension configuration `manifestExtension.tempLocation` to change that behavior.

 Contributing

-Contributions, issues and pull requests are welcome — please open them against the repository.
+Contributions, issues and pull requests are welcome — please open them against the repository: https://github.com/shreyas-girjapure/manifest-extension